All posts

 The Culture Shock

-Honestly, the first meeting was a total culture shock.
+That first meeting was a proper shock.

 [ system_help_v1.0 ]